cloudradar-monitoring/mst-sender/README.md

 Note that filtering is done at two levels.
 NXlog takes every new entry from the `/tmp/app.log` file and sends it to the msteams output.
 From the `/tmp/server.log` only entries containing the keyword `exception` are forwarded to the msteams output.

-The output does more filtering discarding all messages not containing the keyword `error`.
+The output module "msteams" does more filtering discarding all messages not containing the keyword `error`.

 All matching is case sensitive.
 The `/i` modifier does case insensitive matching.
 For example `if not ($raw_event =~ /exception/i) drop();`

 ![card2-sample](./sample/card2.png)

 **Don't flood your chat with repeated messages.**

 Some errors in a very basic function can produce tons of log entries, sometimes thousands per second.
 This would flood your chat and the MS Teams API will very likely ban our rate limit you.
 NXlog can track repeated messages and suppress them by maintaining internal counters for each message.
 But as long as the message picked up from some log file contains a date and time, NXlog doesn't consider the messages as identical.
 So first you must remove the date, by creating a filter.
 Below is an example of how to cut off the date of an PHP Monolog message.
 The message typically starts with